 Theme 2: Undergraduate Educational Experience

-- The university achieved its highest-ever freshman-to-sophomore retention rates, progressing from 81 to 85 percent in five years toward the 2025 goal of 90 percent.
+- The university achieved its highest-ever freshman-to-sophomore retention rates, progressing from 81% to 87% over the past decade.
+We are well on the way to reaching the 2025 goal of 90%.

-- The university remained the No. 1 choice among Kansas high school seniors and set records for multicultural student enrollment and highest freshman ACT averages.
+- The university set records for multicultural student enrollment and highest freshman ACT averages.

 - The student convocation program was reinstituted to welcome new students to the university as they embark on their college experience.